JCC bomb threats: Teen suspect arrested in Israel

 Juan Thompson, who was fired from the online news site The Intercept for fabricating quotes, made the threats in an attempt to intimidate someone after their romantic relationship ended, authorities said.

-But the accusation against Thompson accounted for just a small fraction of the more than 100 bomb threats received by Jewish institutions so far this year, according to data from the JCC Association of North America.
+But the accusation against Thompson accounted for just a small fraction of the more than 100 bomb threats received by Jewish institutions this year, according to data from the JCC Association of North America.